 Creating new Function Apps in the Azure Portal now deploys V2 Function Apps by default, and there’s no way to change it to the V1 runtime from the resource creation screen.
 There are two workarounds that you can use:

-- Create the Function App normally, then downgrade it to the V1 runtime once it’s been successfully deployed.
+- Create the Function App normally, then downgrade it to the V1 runtime.
+You can change the runtime through the Configuration screen of the Function App by changing the FUNCTIONS_EXTENSION_VERSION key to ~1.

 - Create the Function App via a resource template.
 The template can specify the V1 runtime directly.